Barry O'Callaghan: Riverdeep/HMH Group, EMPG & EMPGi

-Recent work
+Rise Global

-After the EMPG fallout, O'Callaghan continued to serve as chairman for EMPGi, an international division of EMPG focused on Asia.
-According to O'Callaghan, he was brokering deals with US states, Panama, Qatar and the Arab Emirates for digital education products.
-He also facilitated several acquisitions for EMPGi, particularly in China.
-In 2013, Rise Global purchased the Chinese business of Houghton Mifflin and O'Callaghan became CEO of Rise Global, which teaches English to people in Asia, the Middle East and elsewhere.
-He personally owns exclusive rights to some of HMH's educational materials for teaching the English language.
-Barry sold the Chinese business for 14 times its annual profit.
-He said it was sold due to Chinese laws restricting foreigners from owning educational assets in China.
+In 2011, Rise Global purchased the Chinese business of Houghton Mifflin and O'Callaghan became CEO of Rise Global, which teaches English to people in Asia, the Middle East and elsewhere.
+He personally owns exclusive rights to some of HMH’s educational materials for teaching the English language.
+He sold the Rise China Chinese business to Bain Capital for 14 times its annual profit due to Chinese legal restrictions on foreigners owning educational assets in China.
+The success of the Rise China led O'Callaghan to found the Rise Global network including Rise Korea, in which he aims to make English language more applicable and relevant to Korean students.

+Other work

-Barry also has a controlling interest in Patheos, a spirituality website, Beanstalk Innovation, an online education consultancy in Massachusetts, and the Cliff Hotel Collection in Ireland.
-He owns the Cliff House hotel and Cliff Townhouse restaurant and guesthouse in Ireland.
+O'Callaghan also has a controlling interest in Patheos, a spirituality website.
+He is the owner of Beanstalk Innovation, an online education consultancy in Massachusetts.
+He owns the Cliff Hotel Collection in Ireland.He owns the Cliff House hotel and Cliff Townhouse restaurant and guesthouse in Ireland.
 In 2016 he bought a popular wedding venue, Village at Lyons, for €6 million in 2016.